1799–1800 conclave: State of the See

-The Conclave
+Beginning of the conclave

 With the loss of the Vatican and the pope's other temporal power, the cardinals were left in a remarkable position.
 All had been expelled from the city of Rome by the French occupying authorities.
 They were forced to hold the conclave in Venice.
-This followed an ordinance issued by Pius VI in 1798, which established that when a conclave could not be held in Rome it would be held in the city with the greatest number of cardinals.
+This followed an ordinance issued by Pius VI in 1798, which established that when a conclave could not be held in Rome, it would be held in the city with the greatest number of cardinals.

 The Benedictine San Giorgio Monastery in Venice was chosen as the location for the conclave, and the voting would be held in its night chapel.
 The city, along with other northern Italian lands, was held by the Archduchy of Austria, whose ruler Francis II, Holy Roman Emperor, agreed to defray the costs of the conclave.
-Since the Secretary of the College of Cardinals was unable to leave Rome to attend, the cardinals elected, in an almost unanimous vote, Msgr.
-Ercole Consalvi as Secretary in his place.
+Since the secretary of the College of Cardinals was unable to leave Rome to attend, the cardinals elected, in an almost unanimous vote, Msgr.
+Ercole Consalvi as secretary in his place.
 Consalvi would prove an influential figure in the election.

 The conclave began on 30 November 1799 and the assembled cardinals could not overcome a stalemate between Bellisomi and Mattei until March 1800.
 Thirty-four Cardinals were present at the start, with the late appearance in conclave on 10 December of Cardinal Franziskus Herzan von Harras, who was also the imperial plenipotentiary of Francis II.
 He bore the Imperial commands, the first of which was to get Cardinal Alessandro Mattei elected Pope.
 Strangely, by 28 December 1799 Cardinal Herzan had not yet presented his credentials as Imperial plenipotentiary to the College of Cardinals, and thus had no special status.

-Cardinal Carlo Bellisomi, the Bishop of Cesena, seemed a viable candidate (papabile), with some eighteen committed votes.
+Cardinal Carlo Bellisomi, the bishop of Cesena, seemed a viable candidate (papabile), with some eighteen committed votes.
 His unpopularity among the Austrian faction, however, who preferred Cardinal Alessandro Mattei, the archbishop of Ferrara, subjected Bellisomi to the "virtual veto", since the Mattei faction had sufficient numbers to deny Bellisomi a canonically required two-thirds vote.